-Drugs are injected right into a vein or given by mouth.
-These drugs enter the bloodstream and reach all areas of the body, making this treatment potentially useful for cancers that have spread to distant organs.
+Drugs are injected right into a vein (IV) or taken by mouth.
+These drugs enter the bloodstream and reach almost all areas of the body, possibly making this treatment useful for cancers that have spread to other parts of the body.

 The healthy liver cells break down most of the drug before it can reach the rest of the body.
-This gets more chemo to the tumor than systemic chemo but doesn’t increase side effects.
-The drugs most commonly used include floxuridine (FUDR), cisplatin, mitomycin C, and doxorubicin.
+This method gets a higher dose of chemo to the tumor than systemic chemo but doesn’t increase side effects.
+The drugs most commonly used for HAI include floxuridine (FUDR), cisplatin, and oxaliplatin.

-Early studies have found that HAI is often effective in shrinking tumors, but more research is still needed.
-This technique may not be useful in all patients because it often requires surgery to insert a catheter into the hepatic artery, an operation that many liver cancer patients may not be able to tolerate.
+HAI may be used for people with very large liver cancers that cannot be removed with surgery or cannot be treated entirely with TACE.
+This technique may not be useful in all patients because it requires surgery to insert the pump and catheter, an operation that many liver cancer patients may not be able to tolerate.

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to side effects.

 The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
 Common side effects include: